cfoust/cy/docs/src/quick-start/the-layout.md

 {{story cast quick-start/layout --width 120 --height 26}}

-`cy`'s has pane and split functionality that should feel familiar to users of tmux.
+`cy` has pane and split functionality that should feel familiar to users of tmux.
 Like other terminal multiplexers, in `cy` you can divide your screen up into any number of panes.
 This can be done with {{bind :root ctrl+a -}} to split the current pane along a horizontal line and {{bind :root ctrl+a |}} to split along a vertical one.

 After creating a few, you can move between them using directional keys: